branchpanic/vdcrpt/README_USER.md

 Thank you for downloading vdcrpt!

 If you like the program, consider donating, sharing, and/or tagging your creations with #vdcrpt.

+Found a bug or have feedback?
+Open a GitHub issue or leave a comment on itch.io.

-> Note: vdcrpt is optimized for short (0:10 - 1:30) videos of medium
+> Note: vdcrpt is optimized for short (0:10 - 1:30) videos around 720p or 1080p.
-  resolution (about 720p).
-You can use longer videos, but will need to increase the settings to get good results.
+> You can use longer videos, but will need to increase the settings to get good
+> results.

 ## Instructions